stackevo/spudreq/draft-trammell-spud-req.md

 direct response to a packet from a receiving endpoint, and must not forward a packet for which it has sent a direct return packet.

-## Reliability, Fragmentation, MTU, and Duplication
+## On Reliability, Fragmentation, MTU, and Duplication

 As any information provided by SPUD is anyway opportunistic, SPUD need not provide reliable signaling for the information associated with a tube.
 Signals